pyeventsourcing/eventsourcing/docs/topics/process.rst

-The process applications read their upstream notification logs when they start, so the ``Order.Created`` event is picked up and processed, causing the flow through the syste.
+The process applications read their upstream notification logs when they start, so the ``Order.Created`` event is picked up and processed, causing the flow through the system.
 Wait for the results by polling the aggregate state.

 .. code:: python